 The emotional and physical trauma of his injury didn't stop Mr Wise Guy from trusting his humans and putting forth thrilling, exceptional performances in the show ring with both adults and children.

 At the end of his world class show career, at the age of 20, he transitioned into the life of a therapy horse and became the mainstay of the therapeutic riding program at Wings and Hooves Therapeutic Riding in East Kingston, New Hampshire, founded by Karen Cuneo in 2009.
 There he set out on a new career improving the lives of hundreds of adults and children with cognitive, emotional and physical special needs.

-Where this gifted horse used to turn on the fire to give a thrilling performance in the show ring, as a therapy horse, he carefully and responsibly carries children and adults in therapeutic horseback riding lessons, attuned to their every move.
-His wisdom and intelligence has made him into one of the best therapy mounts.
+Where this gifted horse used to turn on the fire to give a thrilling performance in the show ring, as a therapy horse, he carefully and responsibly carried children and adults in therapeutic horseback riding lessons, attuned to their every move.
+His wisdom and intelligence made him into one of the best therapy mounts.

-The special needs riders relate to Mr Wise Guy's uniqueness.
-He serves as an example that, although he must deal with a significant physical challenge in his life and the event that caused it, he is not defined by it.
+In 2013, at the age of 25, Mr Wise Guy was honored as the PATH International Equine of the Year.
+The special needs riders related to Mr Wise Guy's uniqueness that although he had to deal with a significant physical challenge in his life and the event that caused it, he was not defined by it.
 He overcame a physical disability and found a way to eat, survive and thrive despite living with a significant physical challenge every day.

 Mr Wise Guy exemplified the very best.
 An exceptional athlete with significant contributions to the show world, he traveled the country as a National Champion Competitor in a rigorous discipline.
 When his days of winning National Championships were behind him, he was a very special champion to countless special needs riders and their families at Wings and Hooves changing lives for the better every day.